tegola-hubs/tegola-hubs.github.com/index.md

   <img src="/media/mhialairigh-doctored1.png" alt="Coille Mhialairigh Mast" />
 </div>

-HUBS or High-Speed Universal Broadband for Scotland assists the provision of high speed Internet access to communities in rural areas in Scotland.
+HUBS or High-Speed Universal Broadband for Scotland assists in the provision of high speed Internet access to communities in rural areas in Scotland.
 HUBS accomplishes this by providing infrastructure support and technical expertise to local community networks which are